A'ja Wilson's Success and Achievements in Timeline

 A closer look at the biggest achievements of A'ja Wilson.
 Awards, milestones, and records that define success.

-A'ja Wilson is a prominent American professional basketball player currently playing for the Las Vegas Aces in the WNBA.
-Her career is defined by her skill and impact on the sport.
+A'ja Wilson is an American professional basketball player who plays for the Las Vegas Aces in the WNBA.
+She is a prominent figure in women's basketball.
+Wilson is known for her skills and achievements in the sport.

-2014: State Championship and National High School Player of The Year
+2014: National High School Player of The Year

-In 2016, as a sophomore, A'ja Wilson won her first SEC Player of the Year award and was a consensus All-American.
-Wilson led the Gamecocks to a SEC regular season and Tournament Championship.
+In 2016, as a sophomore, A'ja Wilson won her first SEC Player of the Year award and was a consensus All-American, leading the Gamecocks to a SEC regular season and Tournament Championship.

 2017: NCAA Women's Basketball Championship